Key Takeaways

 Employment rights and benefits

-If contractors are caught inside IR35, and liable to pay taxes as an employee, this does not automatically confer full employment status beyond tax obligations.
+If contractors are caught inside IR35 and are liable to pay taxes as employees, this does not automatically confer full employment status beyond tax obligations.
 IR35 employees are not entitled to employment rights and benefits such as pension contributions or annual leave.

 Penalties

-Penalties may be given by HMRC if a contractor now caught by updated IR35 rules was found to have been previously classified outside IR35 and therefore paying less tax than they should have done in earlier tax years.
-These contractors, and their end-clients, are obliged to back pay missing taxes plus interest and penalties.
+Penalties may be given by HMRC if a contractor now caught by updated IR35 rules was found to have been previously classified outside IR35 and, therefore, paid less tax than they should have done in earlier tax years.
+These contractors and their end-clients must pay missing taxes plus interest and penalties back.
 HMRC has powers to investigate up to six previous tax years.

 Evidence of “reasonable care might include gathering and recording information on whether the contractor has other clients, whether their work entails financial risk, and working patterns and practices which are not identical to those of employees.

-When does HMRC consider a contractor as a ‘deemed employee’?
+When does HMRC consider a contractor to be a ‘deemed employee’?

-HMRC is able to conduct IR35 compliance checks on contractors, investigating both the wording of contracts and working practices in the course of delivering contracts.
-The outcome of an HMRC checks would determine whether a contractor should be considered as employed or self-employed for tax purposes.
+HMRC can conduct IR35 compliance checks on contractors, investigating the wording of contracts and working practices while delivering contracts.
+The outcome of an HMRC check would determine whether a contractor should be considered employed or self-employed for tax purposes.

 Factors considered as part of HMRC’s decision-making on whether a contractor lies inside or outside IR35 include:

-- If a contract contains clauses obligating a client to give further work, or for a contractor to accept further work, this implies ‘mutuality of obligation’, a key characteristic of an employment relationship, rather than self-employment.
-Contracts which set to roll over, or are continuously renewed, could also imply mutuality of obligation and place the contract within IR35 rules.
+• Suppose a contract contains clauses obligating a client to give further work or for a contractor to accept other work.
+In that case, this implies mutuality of obligation, a key characteristic of an employment relationship rather than self-employment.
+Contracts set to roll over or continuously renewed could also imply mutuality of obligation and place the contract within IR35 rules.

-- Another key characteristic of an employment relationship is having one individual assigned to carry out a particular role.
+• Another key characteristic of an employment relationship is having one individual assigned to carry out a particular role.
 Where this constraint is built into a contract, the worker is more likely to be considered within IR35.
-If a contractor is free to carry out contracted duties themselves or to hire someone else appropriate to complete them, they are more likely to be considered self-employed and outside IR35.
+Suppose a contractor is free to carry out contracted duties themselves or hire someone appropriate to complete them.
+In that case, they are more likely to be considered self-employed and outside IR35.

-- Generally, the more control exerted over a contractor by a client, the more likely the assignment is to fall within IR35 rules.
-Contracts that specify work in detail, including when, where and how it needs to be completed, strongly imply an employment relationship and are likely to fall within IR35.
+• Generally, the more control exerted over a contractor by a client, the more likely the assignment falls within IR35 rules.
+Contracts that specify work in detail, including when, where, and how it needs to be completed, strongly imply an employment relationship and are likely to fall within IR35.

-- Shifting contractors to meet client business priorities, or controlling contractor workstreams and performance through a corporate line-management system are also examples of context which is likely to be found in employment situations.
+• Shifting contractors to meet client business priorities or controlling contractor workstreams and performance through a corporate line-management system are examples of contexts likely to be found in employment situations.

-- If contractors have autonomy in how they deliver their contractual obligations, this is more indicative of self-employment falling outside IR35.
+• If contractors have autonomy in delivering their contractual obligations, this is more indicative of self-employment falling outside IR35.

 What other factors contribute to HMRC’s decision?

-IR35 regulations are complex and HMRC may consider and balance a wide range of information on individual cases, including contract wording, context and working practices.
-Contracts which resemble those of comparable full-time employees are likely to be caught inside IR35.
+IR35 regulations are complex, and HMRC may consider and balance a wide range of information on individual cases, including contract wording, context, and working practices.
+Contracts resembling those of comparable full-time employees will likely be caught inside IR35.
 Relevant considerations can include:

-- Workers receiving learning and development courses, annual leave, sick pay and pensions contributions are likely to be considered as employees.
+• Workers receiving learning and development courses, annual leave, sick pay, and pension contributions are likely to be considered as employees.
 These benefits are not normally given to contractors.

-- Contractors may have to pay for their own equipment, training, software etc.. while employees would normally have everything they need to work provided by their employer.
+• Contractors may have to pay for their equipment, training, software, etc., while employees normally have everything they need to work provided by their employer.

-- Employees normally have a set notice period agreed in their contract.
-Clients are able to terminate the assignment of a contractor immediately and without notice.
+• Employees normally have a set notice period agreed upon in their contract.
+Clients can terminate the assignment of a contractor immediately and without notice.

 Despite IR35 changes and ongoing challenges and risks around Brexit, the UK offers growth opportunities and an impressive talent pool for many businesses.
 Companies operating in the UK must ensure they understand and are able to comply with the updated IR35 regime.
 Horizons offer Global PEO solutions in the UK as part of their international work across 180+ countries.
 Get in touch today for tailored guidance on IR35 and wider UK business needs.